-The fair value of our restricted stock awards is the quoted market value of the Company's stock on the grant date less the present value of the expected dividends not received during the relevant holding period.
 In the period it becomes probable that the minimum performance criteria specified in the restricted stock award plan will be achieved, we recognize expense for the proportionate share of the total fair value of the award related to the vesting period that has already lapsed.
-The remaining cost of the award is expensed on a straight-line basis over the balance of the vesting period.
+The remaining fair value of the award is expensed on a straight-line basis over the balance of the vesting period.
 In the event the Company determines it is no longer probable that we will achieve the minimum performance criteria specified in the plan, we reverse all of the previously recognized compensation expense in the period such a determination is made.
 Refer to Note 12.